awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_access.md

 1. Choose **Forgot your password?** and then enter the information that is required to reset the password to a new one that you provide\.
 To do this, you must be able to access incoming mail sent to the email address that is associated with the account\.

-## Creating the OrganizationAccountAccessRole in an Invited Member Account<a name="orgs_manage_accounts_create-cross-account-role"></a>
+## Creating the OrganizationAccountAccessRole in an invited member account<a name="orgs_manage_accounts_create-cross-account-role"></a>

 By default, if you create a member account as part of your organization, AWS automatically creates a role in the account that grants administrator permissions to delegated IAM users in the master account\.
 By default, that role is named `OrganizationAccountAccessRole`\.
-For more information, see [Accessing a Member Account That Has a Master Account Access Role](#orgs_manage_accounts_access-cross-account-role)\.
+For more information, see [Accessing a member account that has a master account access role](#orgs_manage_accounts_access-cross-account-role)\.

 However, member accounts that you *invite* to join your organization ***do not*** automatically get an administrator role created\.
 You have to do this manually, as shown in the following procedure\.
 This essentially duplicates the role automatically set up for created accounts\.
 We recommend that you use the same name, `OrganizationAccountAccessRole`, for your manually created roles for consistency and ease of remembering\.